vash909/PyttiAPRS/README.md

 - `T` is the symbol **table** character (`/` or `\`).
 - `DDDMM.mmE/W` is longitude.
 - `S` is the symbol **code** character.
-- `Comment` is optional free texthttps://raw.githubusercontent.com/python-aprs/aprs3/main/aprs/position.py#:~:text=lat%2C%20long%2C%20sym_table_id%2C%20symbol_code%2C%20ambiguity%3DNone%2C,.
+- `Comment` is optional free text.

 The client builds this string from your latitude/longitude and selected symbol.
 Your default comment is appended automatically.